Radha-5/PRODIGY-INFOTECH---INTERN/README.md

    - **Key Features:** Home page with a professional photo, sections for skill summary, detailed "About Me," and project showcases.
    - **Technologies Used:** HTML for structure, CSS for layout and styling (including responsive design for different devices), potentially JavaScript for interactive elements like navigation or project galleries.

-Each task involves a combination of HTML, CSS, and JavaScript to achieve its goals, catering to different aspects of web development from responsive design and interactivity to game logic and personal branding.# PRODIGY-INFOTECH---INTERN